adithirgis/pollucheck/README.md

 The link for this app is this - https://aruapps.shinyapps.io/OpenSourceAirQualityApp/.

-Works for Indian Air Quality Data!
+Works for Indian Air Quality Data as of now!

 PR for suggestions, features and feedback!